-4.8 Connect your board
+3.8 Connect your board

 Connect your board.
-See Supported hardware for more details on the development boards, MCUs, and debug probes supported by the extensions.
+See Supported hardware for more details on the development boards, MCUs, and debug probes supported.

-- 1. Click Device Manager $\stackrel{\text{M}}{\cong}$ in the Activity Bar to open the Device Manager extension. - 2.
+- 1. Click Device Manager in the Activity Bar to open the Device Manager extension. - 2.
 Connect your board to your computer over USB.